Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 All foreign passengers to New Zealand must hold return/onward tickets, the necessary travel documentation for their next destination, and proof of sufficient funds to cover their expenses while in the country (usually NZD 1,000 per month, or NZD 400 if accommodation has been prepaid).
 Note that all visitors must obtain a permit to enter Tokelau from the Tokelau Apia Liaison Office in Apia, at least two weeks prior to travel.
-It is highly recommended that your passport has at least six months validity remaining after your intended date of departure from your travel destination.
+It is highly recommended that travellers' passports have at least six months' validity remaining after the intended date of departure from their travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

-Gratuities are not expected in New Zealand and service charges are not applied to bills, but it is acceptable to tip at your discretion.
+Gratuities are not expected in New Zealand and service charges are not applied to bills, but it is acceptable for guests to tip at their discretion.